StarRocks/starrocks/docs/en/reference/System_variable.md

 ### runtime_filter_on_exchange_node

-Whether to place GRF on Exchange Node after GRF is pushed down across the Exchange operator to a lower-level operator.
+* **Description**: Whether to place GRF on Exchange Node after GRF is pushed down across the Exchange operator to a lower-level operator.
 The default value is `false`, which means GRF will not be placed on Exchange Node after it is pushed down across the Exchange operator to a lower-level operator.
 This prevents repetitive use of GRF and reduces the computation time.

   However, GRF delivery is a "try-best" process.
 If the lower-level operator fails to receive the GRF but the GRF is not placed on Exchange Node, data cannot be filtered, which compromises filter performance. `true` means GRF will still be placed on Exchange Node even after it is pushed down across the Exchange operator to a lower-level operator.

+* **Default**: false

 ### runtime_join_filter_push_down_limit

-The maximum number of rows allowed for the Hash table based on which Bloom filter Local RF is generated.
+* **Description**: The maximum number of rows allowed for the Hash table based on which Bloom filter Local RF is generated.
 Local RF will not be generated if this value is exceeded.
 This variable prevents the generation of an excessively long Local RF.

-The value is an integer.
-Default value: 1024000.
+* **Default**: 1024000
+* **Data type**: Int

 ### runtime_profile_report_interval

-The time interval at which runtime profiles are reported.
-This variable is supported from v3.1.0 onwards.
+* **Description**: The time interval at which runtime profiles are reported.

-Unit: second, Default: `10`.
+* **Default**: 10
+* **Unit**: Second
+* **Data type**: Int
+* **Introduced in**: v3.1.0

 ### spill_mode (3.0 and later)